Care of the critically ill obstetric patient (online)

-This online course is one of a series of four from the Critical Care team at the School of Medicine.
+This online course is one of a series of five from the Critical Care team at the School of Medicine.

 Care of the critically ill obstetric patient is complex, and the incidence of this patient group is increasing, with a recent study identifying that 10% of pregnant women needed level 3 critical care during the first wave of COVID-19, and the UK NHS identifying 20% of Critical Care COVID-19 admissions as unvaccinated pregnant women (October 2021).

-Monday will include a live introductory session by the Critical Care team, which is optional to attend.
+Monday will include a live introductory session by the Critical Care team (10:00), which is optional to attend.

 Who it’s for

 Suitable for any healthcare professional who cares for complex or acute and critically ill obstetric patients; including medical obstetrician and anaesthetic trainees, GPs, nurses, midwifes and prehospital professionals.

 What you’ll learn